Mandolin: Frequently Asked Questions

 On bouzoukis, the saddles are often slanted slightly to achieve this, but on the much shorter scale length of the mandolin, where 4 strings are wound, this does not work so well, but a compensated bridge is sometimes used.
 See Puglisi bridge page.

 What is a floating bridge?
 A floating bridge instrument is one where the strings run from the nut to the tail of the instrument, over a bridge that is not fixed... thus floating.
-A guitar by contrast has a fixed bridge, and the strings stop there.
+A guitar by contrast (other than jazz guitars) normally has a fixed bridge, and the strings stop there.
 Thus the dynamics of a floating bridge instrument are fundamentally different... rather than the pull of the strings on the bridge and therefore the table, found on a guitar, there is the push down as the strings cross the bridge on this group of instruments.
+A 'tensioner' is sometimes used behind the bridge, as on de Meglio mandolins, to increase this downward push by increasing the break angle.

 What is the problem with octave strings?
 With octave strings, you have a thin and a thicker string side by side.
 If you have the longer scale length correct for the thicker, stiffer, octave string, the thinner of the two will be over long, and all the notes be slightly flat, the more so the further up the fingerboard you go.
 You are now restricted to play only near the end of the fingerboard.

 What's the difference between a mandolin and mandola?
 A mandola is a 'floating bridge' instrument, with a scale length of around 420mm.
-It is tuned to CGDA.
-It may be played as a mandolin by playing with capo on 2nd fret, an octave lower than the mandolin.
+It is normally tuned to CGDA, though the classical Italian tuning is sometimes GDAE, an octave below a mandolin, with low tension strings..
+It may be played as a mandolin by playing with capo on 7th fret.... otherwise its just the same as playing the bottom 3 strings of the mandolin, with an extra lower string.

 What is a mandriola?
 Essentially, a mandriola is to the mandolin, what a 12 string is to the guitar.
 It is tuned as a mandolin, GDAE, but with a string an octave down on the lower side of all four courses.
+This does cause intonation problems up the fingerboard because of the thickness of the low-octave strings.
+Alternatively, it is sometimes unison tuned, with 4 courses of 3 identical strings.
 It has a fuller sound than a normal mandolin.

 What gauge strings do I use?
+The gauge depends on the scale length of the instrument, and on how it is to be tuned.
+Another considerations is whether you want it lightly strung, or heavily strung.
+Many players feel heavier strings give more volume.
+I feel lighter strings allow the wood to vibrate more freely, and give a better if not always louder sound.
 For an in depth answer, as far as it is possible to make one for each of the instruments, see the Tuning page.

 Can I change the tuning?
 Any instrument has a scale length, and the choice of strings is designed to produce certain notes at this scale length, without damaging the instrument.
 If you want to change this, to produce other notes, unless they are VERY close to the original notes, you are inevitably going to have to change the string gauges.
 Depending on the original notes, the strings will be either too light or too heavy..... too light and they will rattle around causing buzzes, and too heavy, they will either break before you can get to the note required, or put undue stress on the instrument.
 In order to find out what the new string gauges should be, you need to work with a string calculator.
 See links page.